Rafayqayyum/instrusion_detection_mqtt2020/README.md

 Decision trees and Random Forests clearly dominate in the results but random forest performs better than Decision trees even when considering time constraint.
 Random forest can be parallelized which reduces its training time to roughly the same as Decision trees.

+There is a script uploaded along with the notebook.
+The sample csv is provided with the script.
+Refer to script for help on how to run it.
+**Extract the zip file in the resources folder for the script to work.
+Github doesn't allow files larger than 100mbs so it had to be compressed**

 ## About Dataset

 The dataset was obtained from [IEEE dataport](https://ieee-dataport.org/open-access/mqtt-iot-ids2020-mqtt-internet-things-intrusion-detection-dataset).
 Since the dataset